rico360z28/mesh/README.md

 Allow port80 redirect and supply an email address (see supplied config.json) Port 80 must be accessable to the internet

-For gmail as your SMPT
+For Gmail as your SMTP
 Must use port 465 and use TLS (see supplied config.json)